biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 Altering Workflow Analysis Names
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To alter the name of a result, click the circle that corresponds to the result then use the edit button on the processing network page.
+To alter the name of a result, click the artifact then use the edit button on the processing network page.

 .. figure::  images/rename_data_on_workflow.png
    :align:   center